Our Campus

 New Jersey State Library

-The New Jersey State Library, an affiliate of Thomas Edison State University, occupies an historic site at the middle of the State House block.
-The Kelsey Complex occupies what was originally the highest elevation of the bluff running through downtown Trenton along the eastern side of the Delaware Valley.
+The New Jersey State Library, an affiliate of Thomas Edison State University, occupies an historic site at the middle of the State House block at 185 W. State St. The Kelsey Complex occupies what was originally the highest elevation of the bluff running through downtown Trenton along the eastern side of the Delaware Valley.

 Between Kelsey Complex and the State House, Petty’s Run flows to the Delaware River.
 In the early 1730s, Petty’s Run powered a plating mill and by mid-century drove a steel furnace.
 Both the mill and the furnace were the earliest facilities of their type in New Jersey, foreshadowing Trenton’s role as an industrial center.
 From these pre-Revolutionary beginnings came the establishment of the University’s spiritual ancestor: the School of Industrial Arts, the Kelsey Building’s former occupant.